ayush-2810/Cpp-Data-Structures/README.md

   - **ith_node** : This file contains a function which prints the ith node of the linked list.

   - **deleting_ith_node** : This file contains a function which deletes the ith node of the linked list.

+  - palindrome_check : This file contains a function which checks whether the linked list is palindrome or not.